Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 what's covered

 In this tutorial, you will learn about the evolution of leadership theories over time, from the belief that leaders are born that way, to recognition of many different leadership styles, skills, and talents.
-In specific, this tutorial will cover:
+Specifically, this tutorial will cover:

 Table of Contents